osmcode/osmium-tool/man/osmium-getid.md

 :   The name and version of the program generating the output file.
 It will be
     added to the header of the output file.
 Default is "*osmium/*" and the version of osmium.

+-i, --id-file=FILE
+:   Read IDs from file instead of from the command line.
+Each line of the
+    file must start with an ID in the format described above.
+Lines can optionally contain a space character after the ID.
+Any characters after that are ignored.
+(This allows files in OPL format to be read.)
+Empty lines and lines starting with '#' are also ignored.

 -o, --output=FILE
 :   Name of the output file.
 Default is '-' (*stdout*).